The Ultimate Guide To Joining A Startup

 Should I join a startup?

-So, why do people even join startups in the first place?
+So, why do people join startups?

 Because, in the case that the startup you join early does succeed, it can: